Sylvain-Barde/mArch_mcs_analysis/README.md

 The release provides zipped versions of the following folders.
 These contain all the intermediate results of the scripts, so that the outputs of the paper (i.e. figures /tables) can be generated directly from them, without requiring a full re-run of the entire analysis.

-- `/data`: contains the empirical data used in the multivariate ARCH MCS analysis (Oxford-Man realized volatility library of Heber *et. al* 2009).
+- `/data`: contains the empirical data used in the multivariate ARCH MCS analysis (Oxford-Man realized volatility library, Heber *et. al* 2009, version 0.3).
 - `/forecasts`: contains the raw 4800 multivariate ARCH forecasts used in the MCS analysis
 - `/logs`: contains the run logs of all the parallelised scripts (MCS benchmarking, forecast generation and MCS partition analysis)
 - `/losses`: contains the forecasts losses used in the MCS and partition analyses, as well as the results of the analyses.